 Should abortion be used for financial reasons?

 - Childcare – It is reported in the US that just over 60% of women who have abortions already have 1 or more children.
-For Irish women with children seeking abortion in the UK, organising childcare is an issue.
-Many women cannot tell people they are travelling for an abortion and if they cannot arrange or afford someone to mind their children while they travel abroad, they will not be able to go.
+For Irish people with children seeking abortion in the UK, organising childcare is an issue.
+Many cannot tell people they are travelling for an abortion and if they cannot arrange or afford someone to mind their children while they travel abroad, they will not be able to go.

 When does life begin/is abortion murder?